jmfriedt/RIOT_NyAlesund/2512_meshtastic/README.md

 ## Setup

-* WifxL1 gateway
+* WifxL1 or Kerlink iFemtoCell gateway
 * Wio-E5 mini boards acting as endpoints

 ## Meshtastic firmware

-https://github.com/meshtastic/firmware is a submodule of this project: apply the ``meshtastic_diff.patch`` to change the syncword (from 0x2b, default for Meshtastic, to 0x34 for LoRaWAN) and force the frequency to 868.{1,3} MHz in compliance with the gateway channels
+https://github.com/meshtastic/firmware is a submodule of this project: apply the ``meshtastic_diff.patch`` to change the syncword (from 0x2b, default for Meshtastic, to 0x34 for LoRaWAN), force the frequency to 868.{1,3} MHz in compliance with the gateway channels and shrink the preamble word length from 16 to 8 bits.

 Force the endpoint configuration to match the gateway channel settings:
 ```